shuaijiang/BlogSource/leetcode_remove_element.md

-title: LeetCode: Remove Element
+title: LeetCode Remove Element
 date: 2015-04-03 11:22:16
 tags: leetcode
 ---

-#Description
+# Description
 Given an array and a value, remove all instances of that value in place and return the new length.

 The order of elements can be changed.
 It doesn't matter what you leave beyond the new length.